agera-sdk/previous-version-2/README.md

 There is always a build script, `build.rs`, at the root of the project, which uses an empty function with a `#[rialight::build_main]` attribute.
 It is used internally by Rialight, but you don't need to touch it.

+The `Cargo.toml` file contains a `package.metadata.rialight` section, which contains configuration for the Rialight application.

 ### Debugging and Exporting

 Exporting a project should bundle its assets files into the installer, which can be later retrieved through the File API using an `app:` URI.